top of page

 What Does This Mean for Me?

 If you've experienced trauma there is a chance it's still influencing you today, whether or not you actually still think about what happened.
 When we experience a traumatic event, our brains' ability to sort through and store information doesn't function properly.
-Instead our body protects us by making sure that we are ready to attack, run away, or freeze when the event happens.
+Instead our body protects us by making sure that we are ready to attack, run away, shut down or freeze when the event happens.

-When anything that is similar (inlcuding sounds, smells, sights, feelings) to the traumatic event(s) happens again, our body goes into this same protection mode.
+When anything that is similar (including sounds, smells, sights, feelings) to the traumatic event(s) happens again, our body goes into this same protection mode.
 We don't have to know that this is happening for it to occur.
 This can look like anything from feeling anxious, feeling tension in our muscles, experiencing full-blown rage, to feeling like reality is distorted and we're in a dream.
 This is not something you can just easily will yourself to stop doing.
 Remember, this is your body's way of protecting you!

 There is Hope